Helping millions of people navigate the world of technology.

 Best 5 Fixes for Windows 11 Not Detecting GPU

-A BIOS update is very important when Windows 11 is not detecting the GPU because a newer GPU may need the update for compatibility and proper motherboard communication.
+A BIOS update is critical when Windows 11 is not detecting the GPU because a newer GPU may need the update for compatibility and proper motherboard communication.
 Also, since the BIOS controls the hardware component’s initialization process, an update will ensure no initialization errors.
-If you have made any changes to the BISO settings, you may consider restoring it to its defaults.
+If you have made any changes to the BISO settings, you may consider restoring them to their default settings.

-Note that the BIOS update process will differ by manufacturer, so you may have to consult the manufacturer’s website.
+Note: The BIOS update process will differ by manufacturer.
+You may have to consult the manufacturer’s website.
 However, we show you how to update the HP BIOS below using HP PC Hardware Diagnostics.

 Step 1: Download and install HP PC Hardware Diagnostics software on your computer.